BeataSzczuka/shopping-cart/README.md

 ## Development server

 The application uses json-server to mock data stored in data.json file.
-To application you shoul run `json-server --watch data.json` and `ng serve` for a dev server.
+To start application run `json-server --watch data.json` and in a separate terminal run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Running unit tests